RezoApio/WDUTechies/cheatsheetGIT.md

         change proxypwd to your proxy password
-        change proxy.server.com to the URL of your proxy server change 8080 to the proxy port configured on your proxy server
+        change proxy.server.com to the URL of your proxy server change 8080 to the proxy port configured on your proxy server this is a change for all the repository

+git config http.proxy http://10.225.92.1:80

+git config --global http.https://github.com http://10.225.92.1:80
+git config --global http.https://github.com.sslVerify false

 ## Checking config